NAPLES & MARCO ISLAND

 About the Area

 Naples was the fastest growing metropolitan area in the entire United States for the period 1980 through 1989.
 The population tripled during this time period.
-It hasn't slowed down much in the 1990's - when you visit, you will notice that most buildings are brand new.....but no rule without an exception: there is the picturesque Olde Naples area.
+It hasn't slowed down much in the 1990's - when you visit Naples, you will notice that most buildings are brand new.
+However, there is the picturesque Olde Naples in the Downtown area.

 Picture on left: Naples Pier at Sunset.

-The City of Naples has a web site that is quite useful if you live in the area.
-The offer everything from the City Council meeting schedule to water and sewage standard - all available directly on-line.
+For local news, see the Naples Daily News website, which is part of the USA Today network.
+The City of Naples has a web site that may be of interest if you live in the area.
+The site offers everything from the City Council meeting schedule to water and sewage standard.

 Marco Island really is an island - it is connected to the mainland by the Jolley Bridge, part of State Road 951.
 Marco Island has two "population centers" - Marco Island and Goodland.
 The picture below shows the main beach on Marco Island.